PiotrPiwowarski/fast-typing-backend/README.md

 and as fast as possible.
 After rewriting the text, user can check statistics.

 ## Introduction
-This project only contains api of the application, frontend is in a separate project on GitHub, link below:
+This project only contains API of the application, frontend is in a separate project on GitHub, link below:

 `https://github.com/PiotrPiwowarski/fast-typing-fontend`

 ## Technologies
-This Rest API is created using these technologies:
+This Rest API is created using following technologies:
 * Java, version: 22
 * Spring Boot, version: 3.2.4
 * Spring data, version: suitable for version Spring Boot